Are you worried about the hefty electricity bills caused by using a geyser?

 High-efficiency solar cells

 This solar water heater from Mandhata Inventions does a fabulous job of heating water as fast as possible.
 It does have multi-crystalline solar cells that trap the sun’s energy to use in heating.
-You are bound to receive this hot water throughout the day, which is a must, especially in the winters.
+You are bound to receive this hot water throughout the day, which is a must, especially in the winter.

 Good design with better durability